timkuijsten/mongovi/README.md

 * `aggregate [...]` aggregation pipeline, see [aggregation operators]
 * `help` print all commands

-Any command can be abbreviated as long as it is not ambiguous.
+Any command can be abbreviated to the shortest non-ambiguous form.
 So `find` can also be written as `f` since no other command starts with an f.

 If `selector` is not a JSON document it is treated as a shortcut to search on _id with type string.
 Hexadecimal strings of 24 characters are treated as object ids.